devildriver666/ShoeFactory/starter/README.md

 ##Steps

 1. Open the starter project in Android Studio
+DONE

-2. Add the navigation libraries to the app build.gradle file
+2. Add the navigation libraries to the app build.gradle file DONE

-3. Add the safe-arg plugin to the main and app build.gradle file
+3. Add the safe-arg plugin to the main and app build.gradle file DONE

 4. Create a new navigation xml file
+DONE

 5. Create a new Login destination.

    * Include email and password labels
+    DONE

    - Include email and password fields
+   DONE
-   - Create buttons for creating a new login and logging in with an existing account
+   - Create buttons for creating a new login and logging in with an existing account DONE
    - Clicking either button should navigate to the Welcome Screen.
+   DONE

 6. Create a new Welcome screen destination that includes:

    * A new layout
+   DONE
    * At least 2 textviews
+   DONE
-   * A navigation button with actions to navigate to the instructions screen
+   * A navigation button with actions to navigate to the instructions screen DONE

 7. Create a new Instruction destination that includes:

    * A new layout
+    DONE
    * At least 2 textviews
+   DONE
-   * A navigation button with actions to navigate to the shoe list screen
+   * A navigation button with actions to navigate to the shoe list screen DONE

 8. Create a class that extends ViewModel

-   *  Use a LiveData field that returns the list of shoes
+   *  Use a LiveData field that returns the list of shoes DONE

 9. Create a new Shoe List destination that includes:

    * A new layout
+    DONE
    * A ScrollView
+   DONE
    * A LinearLayout for Shoe Items
+   DONE
-   * A FloatingActionButton with an action to navigate to the shoe detail screen
+   * A FloatingActionButton with an action to navigate to the shoe detail screen DONE

 10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.
+DONE

 11. Create a new Shoe Detail destination that includes:

     * A new layout
+    DONE
     * A TextView label and EditView for the
       * Shoe Name
       * Company
       * Shoe Size
       * Description
+      DONE
-    * A Cancel button with an action to navigate back to the shoe list screen
+    * A Cancel button with an action to navigate back to the shoe list screen DONE
-    * A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model
+    * A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model DONE

 12. Make sure you can’t go back to onboarding screens

 13. In the Shoe List screen:

-    * Use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels)
+    * Use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels) DONE
-    * Observe the shoes variable from the ViewModel
+    * Observe the shoes variable from the ViewModel DONE
-    * Use DataBindingUtil to inflate the shoe_list layout
+    * Use DataBindingUtil to inflate the shoe_list layout DONE
     * Add a new layout item into the scrollview for each shoe.
+    DONE